ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Theoretical Results

 \subsection{Symmetry Results of ANTN}

 Symmetry plays an important role in quantum many-body physics and quantum chemistry.
-Many of the symmetries can be enforced in autoregressive neural networks via the two classes of the symmetries---\textit{mask symmetry} and \textit{function symmetry}.
-Here, we show that ANTN inherits the symmetries from autoregressive neural networks.
+Many of the symmetries can be enforced in ARNN via the two classes of the symmetries---\textit{mask symmetry} and \textit{function symmetry}.

 \begin{definition}[Mask Symmetry] A conditional wavefunction $\psi(x_i|\boldsymbol x_{<i})$ has a \textit{mask symmetry} if $\psi(x_i|\boldsymbol x_{<i})=0$ for some $x_i$ given $\boldsymbol x_{<i}$. \end{definition}